Phonics – Wilson Fundations Overview

 Goal:

-Students decode most single-syllable words and early multisyllabic words with accuracy.
+Students decode most single-syllable words and some early multisyllabic words accurately.

 Grade 2 (Level 2)